 So why did I bother to write this piece, and highlight Mr. Randi?
 The answer is that we need someone like Mr. Randi to draw that fine line I’ll shortly describe between a magician and something else.

-Let’s consider a modern example, namely David Blaine and compare him to Uri Geller, someone who dabbles a bit in both.
+Let’s consider a modern example, namely David Blaine, a pure magician, and compare him to Uri Geller, someone who dabbles a bit in magic and the “paranormal”.
 Given the amount of technology available to us, standards have truly gone up for magicians.
-There is no doubt that the key and spoon bending trick that Ur Geller used in the 70s to captivate audiences would be quickly called out on social media in 2018.
+There is no doubt that the key and spoon bending trick that Uri Geller used in the 70s to captivate audiences would be quickly called out on social media in 2018.
 Getting to my point, David Blaine portrays himself as a magician, performs his tricks, and has quite a following for this reason.
 I would classify him as an entertainer.
 Geller, on the other hand, proclaims to be something different.

 To take this a step further, let’s see how each describe themselves on their websites.
 Blaine’s biography covers his life as a magician and even mentions that one of his stunts was used by scientists for research.
 This is a very important point, namely that Blaine doesn’t claim to be above science, in fact he helped contribute to it.